nvpro-samples/vk_raytracing_tutorial_KHR/docs/index.md

 - `vkGetRayTracingShaderGroupHandlesKHR()` retrieves the opaque handles for each shader group
 - These handles are used by the GPU to identify which shader to execute for each ray type
-- The values come back in the oreder of creation.
+- The values come back in the order of creation.

 ##### 2. **Alignment Requirements**